makinacorpus/makina-slides/plone/ploneconf2016-non-plone-dev.md

 --------------------------------------------------------------------------------

-# Even better, thanks to Asko!
+# We can do better, thanks to Asko!

 .fx: extra-large